ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 Endless does implement no part of the SSH protocol, and no port scanner will think it is SSH (at least nmap and censys don't mark this as SSH).

-The current implementation in tarpitd.py is just an alias of MISC_EGSH_AMINOAS.

 #### egsh_aminoas